 Sometimes, a band’s music registers just as seismically on an emotional wavelength as it does on a sonic spectrum.
-Animals As leaders—Tosin Abasi [guitar], Javier Reyes [guitar], and Matt Garstka [drums]—reimagine, reinterpret, and refresh instrumental prog, experimental metal, modern jazz, alternative, and even world music to a point where the reaction becomes primal on their fourth full-length album, The Madness of Many [Sumerian Records].
+Animals As leaders—Tosin Abasi [guitar], Javier Reyes [guitar], and Matt Garstka [drums]—reimagine, reinterpret, and refresh instrumental prog, experimental metal, modern jazz, alternative, and even world music to a point where the reaction becomes primal.

 “What you’re hearing is the madness of the band, what happens in our heads, and what it sounds like when you put it all together,” exclaims Javier.
-“For us, that’s the sound of the new album.
 It’s simply the madness of these three individuals.
 We’re trying to create something that only we can do.”

-That’s why Animals As Leaders have risen to celebrated heroes of their respective instruments since first emerging in 2007.
-Most recently, 2014’s The Joy of Motion bowed at #24 on the Billboard Top 200, moving 13,000 copies first-week.
+Animals As Leaders have risen to celebrated heroes of their respective instruments since first emerging in 2007.
+2014’s The Joy of Motion bowed at #24 on the Top 200, moving 13,000 copies first-week and 2016’s The Madness of Many landed at #20 Top Albums.
 Along the way, the trio has earned acclaim from the likes of Consequence of Sound, Revolver, Ultimate Guitar, and Rolling Stone who extolled them, “as satisfying in their visceral kick as they are in dazzling displays of dexterity.”
-Tosin would grace the cover of Guitar World twice, while Matt covered Modern Drummer.
+Tosin would grace the cover of Guitar World four times, while Matt covered Modern Drummer.
 Consistently delivering a captivating show, they’ve toured alongside Deftones, Between The Buried And Me, Periphery, and many others in addition to Tosin joining Joe Satriani at the G4 Experience and Steve Vai and Nuno Bettencourt for the Generation Axe Tour.
 Matt remains a sought-after talent, performing on Late Night With Seth Meyers and at drum clinics and festivals worldwide, and Javier’s solo project Mestis stands out as a fan favorite.